ada-piggy-bank/airgap-ci/README.md

+## Contributing
+If you would like to submit changes to this please submit a pull request.
+Extract your updated Teamcity project to the Teamcity_AirgapNodeActions directory and also add your your new project zip

 # airgap-ci

 Teamcity config and docker compose for running airgap node actions

 This project will enable you to install teamcityu on an airgapped node and bootstrap a block producer.